hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - J. S. Calero, 2008:  *The Genesis of Fluid Mechanics 1640-1780*.
 Studies in History and Philosophy of Science, vol. 22.
 Springer.

+- A. F. Chalmers, 2017:  *One Hundred Years of Pressure: Hydrostatics From Stevin to Newton*.
+Archimedes:  New Studies in the History and Philosophy of Science and Technology, vol. 51.
+Springer.

+- O. Darrigol, 1998:  From Organ Pipes to Atmospheric Motions:  Helmholtz on Fluid Mechanics.  *Historical Studies in the Physical and Biological Sciences*, 29:  1-51.

 - O. Darrigol, 2002:  Between hydrodynamics and elasticity theory:  the first five births of the Navier-Stokes equations.  *Archive for History of Exact Sciences*, 56:  95-250.

-- O. Darrigol., 2005:  *Worlds of Flow:  A History of Hydrodynamics from the Bernoullis to Prandtl*.
+- O. Darrigol, 2005:  *Worlds of Flow:  A History of Hydrodynamics from the Bernoullis to Prandtl*.
 Oxford University Press.

 - P. A. Davidson, 2001:  *An Introduction to Magnetohydrodynamics*.
 Cambridge Texts in Applied Mathematics.
 Cambridge University Press.

 - M. Eckert, 2006:  *The Dawn of Fluid Dynamics:  A Discipline between Science and Technology*.
 Wiley-VCH.

+- M. Eckert, 2015:  Fluid mechanics in Sommerfeld's school.  *Annual Review of Fluid Mechanics*, 47:  1-20.

+- G. L. Eyink and K. R. Sreenivasan, 2006:  Onsager and the theory of hydrodynamic turbulence.  *Reviews of Modern Physics*, 78:  87-135.

 - E. Garber, 2014:  Maxwell's kinetic theory, 1859-70.
 In *James Clerk Maxwell:  Perspectives on His Life and Work*, ed. by R. Flood, M. McCartney, and A. Whitaker.
 Oxford University Press, pp. 139-153.